Diffusion-limited aggregation on the hyperbolic plane: Introduction

-Our aim in this paper is to study a DLA model defined on the \emph{hyperbolic plane}, showing that in this case, the cluster at time infinity almost surely admits a positive upper density.
-Our results suggest that in the Hyperbolic setting the behavior of the aggregate is simpler to analyze than the Euclidean one.
-However, simulations point that its geometry is still fairly complicated: it seems that the so-called "rich-get-richer" behavior takes place also in this setting and the aggregates look far from having a certain limit shape.
+Our aim in this paper is to study a DLA model defined on the \emph {hyperbolic plane}, showing that in this case, the cluster at time infinity almost surely admits a positive upper density.
+Our results suggest that in the hyperbolic setting the behavior of the aggregate is simpler to analyze than the Euclidean one.
+However, simulations point that its geometry is still fairly complicated: it seems that the so-called ``rich-get-richer'' behavior takes place also in this setting and the aggregates look far from having a certain limit shape.
 Our results may therefore be viewed as a modest attempt to rigorously study certain properties of a model whose complexity is somewhat similar to that of the Euclidean DLA.
 Diffusion-limited growth on general Riemannian manifolds and specifically on the hyperbolic plane was already considered in the physics literature, see \cite{CCB}; The physical motivation for this study is that natural phenomena of DLA-like behavior such as mineral dendrites, cell colonies and cancerous tumors usually grow on curved surfaces.

 In our construction, the particles will be metric balls of radius $1$.
-We define $A_0$ to be a fixed point $p_0$ and recursively $A_{i+1} = A_i \cup \{x\}$ where the point $x$ (thought of as the center of a disc-shaped particle) will be picked from the set of points whose distance from $A_i$ is exactly $2$ (which means exactly that the corresponding discs will be tangent to each other) and will be distributed in this set proportionally to the probability of escape to infinity, described in the previous paragraph.
-We will also write $A_\infty = \cup_{i=1}^\infty A_i$.
+We define $A_0$ to be a fixed point $p_0$ and recursively $A_{i+1} = A_i \cup\{x\}$ where the point $x$ (thought of as the center of a disc-shaped particle) will be picked from the set of points whose distance from $A_i$ is exactly $2$ (which means exactly that the corresponding discs will be tangent to each other) and will be distributed in this set proportionally to the probability of escape to infinity, described in the previous paragraph.
+We will also write $A_\infty= \bigcup_{i=1}^\infty A_i$.
 The precise construction appears in the next section.
+Figure \ref{fig:hypdla} shows an instance of this construction drawn on the Poincar\'e disc.

-In a metric measure space $X$ whose diameter is infinite, we say that a locally-finite set $A \subset X$ has an \emph{upper density} greater or equal to $c$ if there exists a point $p \in X$ and a sequence $R_1 < R_2 < ...$ such that $R_i \to \infty$ as $i \to \infty$, such that
+In a metric measure space $X$ whose diameter is infinite, we say that a locally-finite set $A \subset X$ has an \emph{upper density} greater or equal to $c$ if there exists a point $p \in X$ and a sequence $R_1 < R_2 < \cdots$ such that $R_i \to\infty$ as $i \to\infty$, such that

-where $B(p,r)$ is a metric ball centered at $p$ with radius $r$ and $\mu$ is the measure defined on $X$.
-We can use this definition in the hyperbolic plane, using the standard hyperbolic distance as a metric and the standard Riemannian volume of a set as a measure. \\ \\ Our main theorem reads,
+where $B(p,r)$ is a metric ball centered at $p$ with radius $r$ and $\mu $ is the measure defined on $X$.
+We can use this definition in the hyperbolic plane, using the standard hyperbolic distance as a metric and the standard Riemannian volume of a set as a measure.